Dragon Moray Eel Facts

 Dragon Moray Eel Distribution, Habitat, and Ecology

 To begin with, the brilliantly colored Dragon Moray Eel primarily inhabits the Indo-Pacific region.
 This also includes a range from Hawaii to Japan.
-Furthermore, it primarily inhabits regions of coral reefs and rock formations on shallow ocean bottoms.
+Within that area, it primarily inhabits regions of coral reefs and rock formations on shallow ocean bottoms.

-Most studied specimens also typically live at very shallow depths ranging from 26-197 ft (8-60 m).
-Additionally, individuals and pairs alike usually prefer to inhabit a shallow den within the local surroundings.
+Most studied specimens of this wonder of Nature also typically live at very shallow depths ranging from 26-197 ft (8-60 m).
+Additionally, individuals and pairs alike usually prefer to inhabit a shallow den constructed within the local surroundings.